Askold and Dir: Al-Masudi

 The only foreign source to mention one of the co-rulers is the Arab historian Al-Masudi.
 According to him, "king al-Dir [Dayr] was the first among the kings of the Slavs."
 Although some scholars have tried to prove that "al-Dir" refers to a Slavic ruler and Dir's contemporary, this speculation is questionable and it is at least equally probable that "al-Dir" and Dir were the same person.
+Following his works, historians believe that Dir ruled after Askold, mainly in the 870—880s.
+In that case, on entering Kyiv, Oleg's soldiers killed just Dir while Askold had died earlier.